Charitable Lead Trusts

 All appreciation that takes place in the trust goes tax-free to your heirs when the trust ends

 You have the satisfaction of making a significant gift to SAB now that reduces the taxes due on transfers to your heirs later on

 If you include SAB in a Charitable Trust arrangement, you'll be eligible to join the Founders Society - a group of loyal friends who have made similar plans by naming SAB in their estate plans.
 To learn more, click here.

-For more information please contact Meredith Robbins, Director of Development, at 212-769-6615 or firstname.lastname@example.org.
+For more information please contact Caroline Langerman, Director of Individual Giving, at 212-769-66111 or firstname.lastname@example.org.
 All inquires are confidential.